T.I.: Early life

 Clifford Joseph Harris Jr. was born on September 25, 1980, in Atlanta, Georgia, the son of Clifford "Buddy" Harris Sr. and Violeta Morgan.
-He was raised by his grandparents in Atlanta's Center Hill neighborhood just off Bankhead Highway.
-His father resided in New York City, and he would often go there to visit.
-Buddy suffered from Alzheimer's disease and died from the disease.
+He was raised by his grandparents in Atlanta's Center Hill neighborhood just off Bankhead Highway and lived in Bankhead.
+His father lived in New York City, and he often went there to visit.
+Buddy suffered from Alzheimer's disease and died from the disease in 2002.

 Harris began rapping at age eight.
-He attended Douglass High School, but later dropped out.
 His stage name originally came from his childhood nickname "Tip", after his paternal great-grandfather.
 He was once known as Rubber Band Man, a reference to the custom of wearing rubber bands around the wrist to denote wealth in terms of drugs or money.

 Music career

 1996–2000: Career beginnings

-In 1996, T.I. befriended local rapper Big Kuntry King, together they sold mixtapes out of the trunk of their car.
+In 1996, T.I. befriended local rapper Big Kuntry King.
+Together they sold mixtapes out of the trunk of their car.
 Kawan "KP" Prather, a record executive, discovered T.I. and then signed him to his record label Ghet-O-Vision Entertainment.
 Upon signing with Arista Records subsidiary LaFace Records in 1999, he shortened his name from Tip to T.I., out of respect for Arista label-mate Q-Tip.
 T.I. relays the situation as:

 2001–2002: Atlantic Records deal and I'm Serious

 T.I. released his debut album, I'm Serious, in October 2001 through Arista Records.
-The album spawned the a single of the same name featuring Jamaican reggae artist Beenie Man on June 26, 2001.
+The album spawned the single of the same name featuring Jamaican reggae artist Beenie Man on June 26, 2001.
 The single received little airplay and failed to chart.
-The album features guest appearances from his Southern hip hop group P$C, Jazze Pha, Too Short, Bone Crusher, Lil Jon, Pastor Troy and YoungBloodZ, as well as Pharrell Williams of American record production team The Neptunes (who called him "the Jay-Z of the South").
+The album features guest appearances from his Southern hip hop group P$C, Jazze Pha, Too Short, Bone Crusher, Lil Jon, Pastor Troy and YoungBloodZ, as well as Pharrell Williams of American record production team The Neptunes, who called him "the Jay-Z of the South".

 The production for I'm Serious, was handled by The Neptunes, DJ Toomp, Madvac and The Grand Hustle Team.
 Despite the album's guests appearances and production team, the album peaked at number 98 and only sold 163,000 copies in the United States.
 Critics pointed to the fact that many of the tracks sounded the same and that a few were blatant rip-offs.
 Other critics commented saying, "T.I. claims to be the king of the South, but fails to show and prove.
 He does, however, have potential.
 If his talent ever matches his confidence, he may be headed for stardom."

 Due to the poor commercial reception of the album, T.I. was dropped from Arista Records.
 He then formed Grand Hustle Entertainment and began releasing several mixtapes with the assistance of DJ Drama.
 He resurfaced in mid-2003, appearing on fellow Atlanta-based rapper and former label-mate Bone Crusher's hit single, "Never Scared".
 His mixtapes and mainstream exposure from "Never Scared", eventually recaptured major label attention and T.I. signed a joint venture deal with Atlantic Records.